telicent-oss/telicent-lib/docs/provenance.md

 adapter.update_data_catalog()
 ```

-The above code would yield a message on a topic (default: "dc") with the following body:
+The above code would yield a message on a topic (default: "catalog") with the following body:

 ```json
 {